A special note

 Arms (1939), and she had just finished Little Nellie Kelly (1940).
 Lana was the studio’s obvious new “sexpot” and Hedy had

-The story is very slight.
-It’s the typical “3 Girls trying to make
+The plot of Ziegfeld Girl is slight.
+It’s the standar “3 Girls trying to make

 it” backstage story.
 One achieves stardom (Judy), one achieves